telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 }
 ```

-As you notice in the previous file, there are three main keys:
+As you can read in the above example, there are three main keys:
-- "desired": Contains the desired state, sent from the MQTT.fx
+- "desired": It contains the desired state sent from the MQTT.fx
-- "reported": Contains the status information reported by the device
+- "reported": It contains the status information reported by the device
-- "delta": contains the differences between the reported status and the desired status.
+- "delta": It contains the differences between the reported status and the desired status.
-This is the information that is published in the delta topic
+This is the information that is published in the delta topic.

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

 ## Test your Certificates with MQTT.fx

-One of the best ways to make sure that certificates have been created correctly is to try connecting via a
+One of the best ways to make sure that certificates had been created correctly, it is to try connecting via a
 MQTT client with graphical interface.

 We recommend you download MQTT.fx from the following link https://mqttfx.jensd.de/